Terreii/hoodie-plugin-store-crypto/docs/api.md

 cryptoStore.on(eventName, handler)
 ```

 Add an event-handler.
 It behaves like [hoodie-store-client's on](https://github.com/hoodiehq/hoodie-store-client#storeon).
-But will not emit events for unencrypted documents or documents it couldn't decrypted.
+But will not emit events for not encrypted documents or documents it couldn't decrypted.
 It will also decrypt the document.

 Argument| Type  | Description      | Required
 --------|-------|------------------|----------